zapata-lab/ms_opuntia_genomics/analysis/genomic_data/01_stacks_popmap_exploration.md

 denovo_map.pl --samples $reads_dir --popmap $popmap -o $out_dir -M $M -N $M --paired -T 8 -X "populations:--vcf -R 0.8" &> M_${M}_logfile.log
 ```

-For each of the four analyses we did hockeystick plots (see Paris et al for details) and a PCA.
+For each of the four analyses we did hockeystick plots (see Paris et al for details), where the best -M/-N combination was 1 when the outgroup was not included, and 2 when the outgroup was included.

+We then explored the data using a PCA.
 The PCA analysis involved, cleaning the data in the following way:
 ```
 # The denovo_map.pl command above output a vcf file, which was further cleaned by vcftools:
 # --maf 0.05 - minimum allele frequency of 5 %